Basic tools – Checklists

 When we decompose goals to requirements, we can treat these requirements as the checklist items.
 The requirements should be specified in a way that it is possible to directly evaluate if it is satisfied or not.
 When you have all the requirements specified you can hand the checklist over to assigned persons to use it to check the system and confirm if all the requirements are satisfied.

-The screenshot below presents section of the checklist for sub-goal 2 during the evaluation in NOR-STA.
+The screenshot below presents section of the checklist for sub-goal 2 during the evaluation in PREMIS.
 For each requirement a user can give one of three assessment results:

 • “it’s satisfied” and select the green item,